Ironman Copenhagen 2017 – Race Report

 It turned out that the second Ironman is even harder the first one.
 When you are Ironman rooky, your goal is straightforward, just to finish the race.

 But when you are racing again, you have higher expectations.
 You want to prove yourself that you weren’t just lucky the first time.

 After a very rough night, I woke up surprisingly fresh and ready.

 Grzesiek, my close friend whom I was racing with, looked strong and confident too.
 We knew that we were going to have a cracker day!

 We had a big support crowd with us, Joanna, Alicja and Paweł, and Zbyszek.
 They did a fantastic job throughout the day, cheering us up and never stop believing.
-The challenge felt much easier and doable with their help.
+The challenge felt much more manageable and doable with their help.

 It might sound banal, but it’s true: surround yourself with people who believe in you, no matter what, and you can reach the stars.

-You can call us crazy, but for me it's crazy not to try, to dream, to push.
+You can call us crazy, but for me it’s crazy not to try, not to dream, not to push.

-We have amazing bodies who love to be challenged, we should celebrate that fact and work them to their maximal potential.
+We have fantastic bodies who love to be challenged; we should celebrate that fact and work them to their maximal potential.